bmedicke/REED/radare2/readme.md

 Each command starts with a **single mnemonic character**.<br>
 For instance: every command that is related to some kind of analysis starts with `a`.

-You can use the single character as a command or append more characters and symbols to get access to more functionality in the corresponding category.
+You can use the single character as a command directly or append more characters and symbols to get access to more functionality in the corresponding category.
 A single `a`, for example, is aliased to `aai`, which stands for '**a**nalysis **a**ll **i**nfo' which shows info of all analysis paramters.